Engage - Opt-out Considerations and Guidelines

-This document summarizes the UW-Madison Engage eText Pilot opt-out process and links to the corresponding opt-out request form.
+This document summarizes the UW-Madison Engage opt-out process and links to the corresponding opt-out request form.

-One of the primary goals of the pilot is to reduce the costs of course materials for students while enhancing the student learning experience.
+One of the primary goals of Engage is to reduce the costs of course materials for students while enhancing the student learning experience.

 While we hope that all students choose to take advantage of eTexts (and DLTs, if applicable), we understand that some may wish to opt out.
 To help students understand the considerations for opting out, we have put together the following information and guidelines.
 It is also important to note that students seeking certain accessibility accommodations can contact the McBurney Disability Resource Center for assistance.

-In compliance with Title IV regulations, students may choose to opt out of using an eText (and DLT, if applicable) in any course participating in the pilot in two main ways:
+In compliance with Title IV regulations, students may choose to opt out of using an eText (and DLT, if applicable) in any participating course in two main ways:

-- Choose a different course section or course - In some cases, the easiest way to opt out is to simply select a different class section or course that is not participating in the pilot.
+- Choose a different course section or course - In some cases, the easiest way to opt out is to simply select a different class section or course that is not using the Engage platform.
 If a student’s schedule or curriculum does not allow this, he/she should consult with his/her advisor as needed.

-- Enroll in the course, but opt-out of using the eText - If selecting another class section or course is not an option, students may opt out of using the eText (and DLT, if applicable) if they are able to legally obtain identical course materials outside of the eText pilot.
+- Enroll in the course, but opt-out of using the eText -If selecting another class section or course is not an option, students may opt out of using the eText (and DLT, if applicable) if they are able to legally obtain identical course materials outside of Engage.
 Note that this is not possible in cases where there is customized content.
 Some courses’ eTexts and DLTs (e.g., Cengage's MindTap titles and Pearson's MyLabs) have been created or customized specifically for UW-Madison only.
-In these cases, the content is only available to students who remain in the pilot.
+In these cases, students should not opt-out if they wish to be able to follow along with the rest of their class.

 - The preferred opt-out deadline is 30 days prior to the start of the semester.
 To opt out, please see the How to Opt Out section at the end of this document.

 - All eText refunds follow standard tuition refund dates.
-Any refunds requested after the standard tuition refund dates have passed can be requested if they meet the specific criteria outlined in eText Pilot - About UW-Madison eText fees and appeals (UW-Madison)
+Any refunds requested after the standard tuition refund dates have passed can be requested if they meet the specific criteria outlined in Engage - About UW-Madison Engage fees and appeals.

 - If you are an instructor or teaching assistant (TA), you will have access to the eText at no extra cost to you.
 You do not need to opt out.